bit-demos/figma-example/README.md

 bvm install
 ```

+Note: You can also use git to clone this project and test it out.
+However if you want to use this as a base project that you can then export to your own remote scope use the method below.

 Create an empty workspace. (skip this step if you want to import the components into an already created workspace)

 ```bash